 The business model:

 To manage risk and increase the return on capital much of the liabilities are reinsured and transferred to co- and reinsurance partners.
 Besides having to put op less capital for liabilities, it also provides support if things go wrong.
-This means Admiral gets a fee for writing the premium but the actual liability for any claims are transferred to another insurer.
+This means Admiral gets a fee for writing the premium but the actual liability for any claims is transferred to another insurer.
 Munich Re, the world’s biggest reinsurer, underwrites about 35% of Admiral’s car insurance.
 As mentioned, Munich Re is the biggest shareholder with 10.2% of the shares.
 To my knowledge Admiral only takes on 25% of the liabilities they underwrite themselves.
 Other reinsurers are Hanover Re and Swiss Re (among others).

 Admiral cedes most of its insurance and thus has a lower portion of their profits from investments.
-This means low interest rates are of less importance for Admiral.
+This means low-interest rates are of less importance for Admiral.

 A history of profitability:

 The insurance market is very competitive.
 Very few insurers manage to make a decent return over long periods of time, but Admiral is one of these.
 You need to know how to value risk and have the discipline to stay away from unprofitable underwriting.
 That is not as easy as it sounds.
-You need a culture which motivates long/term decisions.
+You need a culture that motivates long/term decisions.